All Our Exes Live in Texas

-The four artists combined at an O Brother Where Art Thou show in 2014.
-The group name was chosen from a George Strait song to be funny and ironical.
+The four artists combined at an O Brother, Where Art Thou? tribute show in 2014.
+The group name was adapted from the George Strait song "All My Exes Live in Texas", which they chose for its "funny and ironic" nature.

 At the ARIA Music Awards of 2017, the group won ARIA Award for Best Blues and Roots Album, for the critically acclaimed debut album When We Fall.